Mimicoctopus1/6ame/README.md

 Brief socket.io explanation can be found in the [socket.io explanation folder](https://glitch.com/edit/#!/ojvjpjgame?path=socket.io+explanation%2Fserver.js%3A1%3A0).
 * .env is the environment variables (secrets) file.
-* .gitignore tells which files for git to ignore (IDK what this means if you can clarify in the comments that would be nice.)
+* .gitignore tells which files for git to ignore (IDK what this means if you can clarify in the c* .prettierrc is my [PRETTIER](https://prettier.io) format.
+If you would like to use the default prettier format, simply delete the .prettierrc file and it will use the same format as Glitch. that would be nice.)LICENSE document.
-* LICENSE is the MIT L
+** LICENSE is the MIT L